 Here’s one of my favorite elevator pitch templates:

-Fill in the blanks and you get something like this:
+When you fill in the blanks, you get something like this:

-Hi, I’m Tim Turner from Swivel.
-Have you ever suffered from back pain after a day at your desk?
-I help freelancers working from home to create the optimal ergonomic set up for their office.
+Hi, I’m Tim Turner.
+I run my own business called Swivel.
+Have you ever felt exhausted because you have back pain after a day at your desk?
+I help freelancers working from home with creating the optimal ergonomic set up for their office so they can work pain-free.
 Unlike traditional ergonomics consultants, I don’t just adjust your chair and desk but optimize the entire room to make your work days productive and happy.
 How do you like your office setup?

 7 elevator speech tips to get you noticed